 Previous GeneCards Identifiers for EXOSC2 Gene

 GeneCards Summary for EXOSC2 Gene

 EXOSC2 (Exosome Component 2) is a Protein Coding gene.
-Among its related pathways are Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein and Unfolded Protein Response.
-GO annotations related to this gene include structural constituent of ribosome and exoribonuclease activity.
+Among its related pathways are Gene Expression and CDK-mediated phosphorylation and removal of Cdc6.
+GO annotations related to this gene include RNA binding and exoribonuclease activity.

 UniProtKB/Swiss-Prot for EXOSC2 Gene